US 1900–Present, 2013

 Legal history; the United States in the world; international law; human rights; law and religion

 Law, Rights, and Courts for America and the World: From World War I to the Universal Declaration of Human Rights

-Lael Daniel Weinberger is a PhD student in the Department of History and a JD student in the Law School at the University of Chicago, where he studies American legal history.
-Lael's current research focuses on American lawyers' ideas about international law, world order, and human rights in the first half of the twentieth century.
-He is also interested in law and religion, constitutional law and history, the history of human rights, legal theory, and the legal profession.
+Lael Daniel Weinberger is a PhD candidate in the Department of History at the University of Chicago, where he studies American legal history.
+He earned a JD with high honors from the University of Chicago Law School, where he was an articles editor of the University of Chicago Law Review.
+Lael's dissertation research focuses on American lawyers' ideas about international law, world order, and human rights in the first half of the twentieth century.
+He is also pursuing research on law and religion, constitutional law and history, civil procedure, the history of human rights, legal theory, and the legal profession.